 HONR 279B- Social Security in a Changing America

 You may not realize it, but if you work, even part-time, you pay into the Social Security system and so does your employer.
 Yet, according to current projections, the Social Security system will be unable to pay full benefits to retirees beginning in 2035, long before you reach retirement age.
 So what can be done to save Social Security?
 There are no easy answers but that won’t stop us in this class from taking on this problem.
 We will look at the history of Social Security as well as its current challenges and analyze possible ways to preserve benefits for future generations of retirees, or, if the program should even be saved given the changing nature of American society and the American economy.
-More importantly, we will use this analysis of Social Security policy to learn the students can use in the future to confidently take on any of the most difficult policy challenges facing our country.
+More importantly, this analysis of Social Security policy will show students how to confidently take on any of the most difficult policy challenges facing our country.

 HONR 279K- Magic, Science, and Religion